-Your surveyor, Martin Pittilo, is a Chartered Engineer, a Fellow of RINA (Royal Institution of Naval Architects), an Fellow Surveyor Member of the YDSA (Yacht Designers and Surveyors Association), and a Fellow of the IIMS (International Institute of Marine Surveyors).
-He is a past President of the YBDSA as well asa member of the Certifying Authority committee of the YDSA.
+Your surveyor, Martin Pittilo, is a Chartered Engineer, a Fellow of RINA (Royal Institution of Naval Architects), a Fellow Surveyor Member of the YDSA (Yacht Designers and Surveyors Association), and a Fellow of the IIMS (International Institute of Marine Surveyors).
+He is a past President of the YBDSA as well as a past member of the Certifying Authority committee of the YDSA.
 He worked for 13 years at Lloyd’s Register, before setting up Maple Marine Ltd. He has sailed throughout his life, racing cross Channel in the 80s before turning to dinghys and cruising yachts.

 “I have been boating for over 20 years and been involved in many purchases.
 I have never met such a thorough, fastidious and professional surveyor.
 I will not be using anyone else in the future.”
 Danny Long, Surrey

 Martin started sailing in his teens when he cajoled his parents into letting him do sailing lessons whilst on holiday in the West of Scotland.
 It was something he had wanted to try after hearing about his father’s cross channel sailing on his 22ft Debutante sailing boat.
 His father was sailing in the days when people were still allowed to be out on a trapeze whilst offshore!

 On returning home from holiday Martin got himself a Mirror Dinghy which he proceeded to sail on a small lake in Belgium (Genval Lake) and on the Veerse Meer in the Netherlands.

 During his time at school he sailed in Fireflies in Poole Harbour for the school team, before sailing a with a friend in a 420 from Poole to Lymington with no backup.
 Trapezing up the Hurst Narrows against the tide under spinnaker was an interesting experience.